pughlab/bamgineer/README.md

 ***Input parameters***

 -inbam: input sorted and indexed normal bam file \
--cnv_list: path to the directory contaiing bed files for allele-specific and cancer-specific CNV events.
-Each line of the bed files in the folder is a tab seperated file (no header) in the following format:
+-cnv_amp: bed file for allele-specific and cancer-specific CNV amplifications (null is not specified) \

-chr     start   stop    absolute_copy_number
+-cnv_del: bed file for allele-specific and cancer-specific CNV deletions (null is not specified) \
 -vcf: normal heterozygous vcf file (could be from HaplotypeCaller output, not including indels and homozygous loci) \
 -target_region: bed file containing the target regions (exons or any user-specified region) \ -phased(optional): Binary flag to perform phasing (BEAGLE) of SNPs prior to spiking CNV's